ginatrapani/ginatrapani.org/src/md/intro.md

 ## Hello!

 I'm Gina Trapani.
-I build software, teams, and digital products for fun and profit.
+I build software products for fun and profit.
 I also like to write about the intersection of life and technology.

 Currently I'm a Partner and Director of Engineering at [Postlight](https://postlight.com), where I help build apps, web sites, and platforms for our clients.
 Before Postlight, I founded sites and services like [Lifehacker](http://lifehacker.com) (acquired by Univision), Makerbase (acquired by Fog Creek), and [ThinkUp](http://www.nytimes.com/2015/01/01/technology/personaltech/thinkup-helps-the-social-network-user-see-the-online-self.html?_r=0).
 My side projects include [Todo.txt](https://todotxt.org), an open source collection of text-based task list apps, and [Narrow the Gapp](https://narrowthegapp.com), a web site about the gender pay gap.